Clustered Federated Learning based on Nonconvex Pairwise Fusion: Related work

 The formulation of clustered FL has been proposed in recent years.
 Instead of building a unified model for all devices, clustered FL aims to construct a set of heterogeneous models, each corresponding to one cluster of devices.
-As one of the earliest clustered FL methods, {CFL} \cite{Sattler2021} follows the concept of the divisive hierarchical clustering algorithm.
-Specifically, it recursively bipartitions the devices top-down based on the cosine similarity between devices' gradient updates.
+As one of the earliest clustered FL methods, clustered FL (CFL) \cite{Sattler2021} follows the idea of the divisive hierarchical clustering algorithm.
+Specifically, it divides the devices recursively in a top-down manner, relying on the cosine similarity between the gradient updates of the devices.
 This method has several favorable properties.
-In particular, it is applicable to general nonconvex losses, does not require the number of clusters to be known \emph{a priori}, and comes with strong theoretical guarantees on the clustering quality.
-However, it has several limitations.
-Practically, it requires the central server to seek an optimal bipartition, which becomes computationally expensive when the number of devices is large.
+In particular, it is applicable to general nonconvex losses, does not require the number of clusters to be known \emph{a priori}, and comes with theoretical guarantees on the clustering quality.
+However, it also has several limitations.
+Practically, optimally bisecting devices requires significant computational resources for the central server, especially when dealing with a large number of devices.
 Theoretically, its convergence behavior has not been rigorously characterized.
-Another line of research aims to minimize an objective function (without penalization) over possible clusterings by using some iterative algorithms that are in the similar spirit of K-means clustering. {IFCA} \cite{Ghosh2020} and {HYPCLUSTER} \cite{Mansour2020} can be viewed as the alternating minimization algorithm in a distributed setting.
-Different from {CFL}, they do not require a centralized procedure.
-Their convergence behaviors have been rigorously characterized, but they require specification of the number of clusters and a relatively good initialization.
-Moreover, convergence analysis of {IFCA} has only been shown for strongly convex losses, although it has good performances in some nonconvex settings, such as neural networks. {FedEM} \cite{Marfoq2021} is a state-of-art federated multi-task learning method with clustered FL as a special case.
-It can be deemed as the expectation-maximization algorithm in the FL setting.
-However, similar to {IFCA} and {HYPCLUSTER}, it requires specification of the number of clusters and underlying data distribution, which is infeasible in practice.
+Another line of research aims to minimize an objective function (without penalization) involving possible clusterings by using some iterative algorithms that are in the similar spirit of K-means clustering, e.g., Iterative Federated Clustering Algorithm (IFCA) \cite{Ghosh2020} and {HYPCLUSTER} \cite{Mansour2020}.
+Although their convergence behaviors have been rigorously characterized, these methods need to know the number of clusters in advance and rely on a relatively good initialization to ensure optimal results.
+Moreover, convergence analysis of IFCA has only been shown for strongly convex losses, although it has good performances in some nonconvex settings.
+Federated Expectation-Maximization (FedEM) \cite{Marfoq2021} is a state-of-the-art federated multi-task learning method with clustered FL as a special case.
+Similar to IFCA and HYPCLUSTER, it requires specification of the number of clusters and underlying data distribution, which is infeasible in practice.